mrbar42/Hook/README.md

 # Hook

-Hook is a Bi-directional helper lib the allows emitting events and accepting response using Promises and general Promise syntax.
+Hook is a Universal Bi-directional helper lib the allows emitting events and accepting response using Promises and general Promise syntax.
-It aims mainly to ease WebSocket communication with two parties (Client-Server, Server-Server).
+It aims mainly to ease authenticated WebSocket communication with two parties (Client-Server, Server-Server).

-Docs are inside the lib.
+If you want to dive in, the docs are inside the lib.

 The lib is completely Bi-directional, meaning that the use of the terms 'Server' and 'Client' are for the sake of a real world example.
 Theoretically both sides are capable of all the functionality.

+In the browser it will expose a global `Hook` constructor (Hook.min.js minified+gzip is 1.6kb)

 ## Usage